-- 1. In case where the span/depth ratio of transverse beams exceeds 30 in strength decks or 40 in effective decks and superstructure decks, the second moduli of beams are to be increased in the corresponding ratios. - 2.
-In bulk carrier, ore carrier, etc. over 200 m in their length, the slenderness ratio of transverse beams inside the line of hatchway openings of the strength deck is recommended that is to be below 60.
-1
+- 1. Where the span/depth ratio of transverse beams exceeds 30 in strength decks or 40 in effective decks and superstructure decks, the second moduli of beams are to be increased in the corresponding ratios. - 2.
+In bulk carrier, ore carrier, etc. over 200 m in their length, the slenderness ratio of transverse beams inside the line of hatchway openings of the strength deck is recommended that is to be below 60. \downarrow